 In mediation, the parties can decide to agree on terms that might be different than what they could expect from a judge.
 Once the parties leave the decision up to a judge, the result is going to be what the law requires, on all outstanding issues.

 What are the steps to get to mediation?

 You should retain a lawyer.
-If you think you may want to use me as a mediator, it is best to avoid any discussion of your case with me until both of you have agreed to use me a mediator.
+If you think you may want to use me as a mediator, it is best to avoid any discussion of your case with me until both of you have agreed to use me as a mediator.
 If I have a discussion with you about your case, that discussion could include some legal advice and that would disqualify me from acting as a neutral mediator.